Pumpkin Picking Patches in Wales seem unusual. They are usually found in America, where the sun shines on autumnal days.

 We came across one pumpkin, pointed out by James, and we took it.
 We immediately realised that carrying a pumpkin by hand would get extremely tiresome.
 After naming her Jasmine, I realised that Jasmine was very heavy.
 So we went searching for a wheelbarrow.
 Eventually, we found one, discarded and containing one solitary pumpkin, who we also adopted and called Daphne.

-Jasmine and Daphne got on like a house on fire.
+Due to sharing a home together, Jasmine and Daphne got on like a house on fire.
 Daphne likes horror movies, and Jasmine’s favourite film is Titanic.

 Yes, I have backstories to my naked pumpkins.